 - Sir Not-Appearing-in-This-Trailer: Adam Roarke is absent from the TV trailer.
 Downplayed in the case of Vic Morrow who appears but is not mentioned.

 - Sudden Downer Ending: At the end of the film, Larry and company appear to have beaten the police, only to meet their end when they randomly collide with a freight train.
-Alternately, one could see the main characters as Villain Protagonists and their fate the result of a well-earned Karmic Twist Ending due to their reckless driving.
+Alternately, one could see the main characters as villainous protagonists and their fate the result of well-earned karma due to their reckless driving.